hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

 Entities I Associate With
 -------------------------

-* Swami Vivekananda/Pandurang-Shashri Athevle (Dadaji if you are a "Swadhyayie".
+* [Swami Vivekananda][Vivekananda]/[Pandurang-Shashri Athevle][Dadaji] (Dadaji if you are a "Swadhyayie".
 Completely butchered the spelling of that word.)
   - Vivekananda was one of the greatest figures in Indian history, and a person that I look up to and respect a lot.
 First and foremost, I highly recommend everyone who is interested in the Vedic philosophy to read his wiki entry, followed up with 'The Complete Works of Swami Vivekananda' (a 9-volume collection of his works).
 Although the English translation of his works aren't perfect, they are only matched in quality and level-of-thinking by the likes of Ramanuja and Ramakrishna.
-These were the greatest thinkers of their time who brought forth the non-dualistic school of thought and really took Indian philosophy and the Vedanta to new heights.
+These were the greatest thinkers of their time who brought forth the [non-dualistic][Nondualism] school of thought and really took Indian philosophy and the Vedanta to new heights.
-    - Today, while India has forgotten that it gave birth to some of the greatest pratical philosophy of all time, these thoughts are being carefully analyzed in the West at places like Cornell, Stanford, and Oxford.
+    - Today, while India has forgotten that it gave birth to some of the greatest practical philosophy of all time, these thoughts are being carefully analyzed in the West at places like Cornell, Stanford, and Oxford.
     - One of the most important things I can do for myself is to properly understand, and